You can have a stable job, supportive relationships, decent health, and a comfortable home — and still feel quietly dissatisfied.

 Resolving low-level life dissatisfaction usually doesn’t require dramatic reinvention.

-It requires three structural shifts:
+It requires a few structural shifts.

 Instead of judging your dissatisfaction, observe it.